 A select group of Mexicans and Indians are in for mucho heap big trouble.

-Janah, “Daphne, please call Chan and Black and tell them to meet us in Flagstaff day after tomorrow, The Inn at 410, rooms are booked in their traveling names.
+Janah, “Daphne, please call Chan and Black and tell them to meet us in Flagstaff in three days, The Inn at 410, rooms are booked in their traveling names.
 Flights and tickets are on the website.
-We’ll be there two nights, Black and Chan one.
+We’ll be there three nights, Black and Chan one.
 Then we go to Supai.”

 We’re zipped from a day of travel, we’d walked a few miles to get the travel kinks out, the wine and pizza finishes us off.